JAC Hunter PHEV vs Hyundai Kona Electric

 The Verdict

-The JAC Hunter PHEV takes 3 of 5 key spec categories.
+This is genuinely close.
+The JAC Hunter PHEV and Hyundai Kona Electric trade blows across the spec sheet, and neither runs away with an outright win.
 The JAC Hunter PHEV adds peace of mind with a longer 7-year warranty.
 The best pick depends on what you value most.
 Explore the full specs for each model below.

 Common questions